PmagPy/PmagPy/CONTRIBUTING.md

 - Make sure you are set up with PyPI.
 You must have a PyPI account and be added as an Owner or Maintainer of pmagpy and pmagpy-cli.
 You will need to install twine using `pip install twine`.
 You will also need to create a .pypirc file in your home directory (see [sample .pypirc file](https://github.com/PmagPy/PmagPy/blob/master/example_pypirc)).

 - Make sure all tests are passing and all new features are working.
+You can check [Travis CI](https://travis-ci.com/PmagPy/PmagPy) for the test history.

+- Run `git clean -f` in the repo (will remove any unneeded files)

 - These are the steps to make a new pip release for pmagpy and pmagpy-cli: